JackCameron45/group14-sem-coursework/use-cases/use-case-30.md

 ### Goal in Context

-As students of the SEM module we need to show the population of a district.
+As a population data analyst, I need to show the population of a district to aid with statistics.

 ### Scope